Welcome to the Debt Free Millennials Resources page!

 Hands down, the best book on investing I have ever read.
 Bogle keeps the language simple and the book is only 216 pages.

 If you ever wanted to be a better conversationalist, you better read this book.
-I learned so much about communication, and how many people suck at it!
+I learned so much about communication.
+This is a must read for everyone!

 I had braces back in high school and like most 18-year-olds, I quit wearing my retainer.
 Nerd alert!
 I recently completed a five month treatment with SmileDirectClub that gently moved my teeth back to the straight and narrow.